 Due to variances in fiscal years, the results were ‘calendarised’ for 2012, the most recent year for which complete data was available.

-Currencies were converted to US dollars using the average historical inter-bank rate for 2011 as the rate of exchange.
+Currencies were converted to US dollars using the average historical inter-bank rate for 2012 as the rate of exchange.
 The historical rates used can be found at www.oanda.com.
 The table reports the company’s total revenue and revenue from software.

 Consumer gaming companies—Electronic Arts, Activision Blizzard and Nintendo, for example—are not included in this study.

-On the Top 100 Global list, SaaS revenue refers to all revenue derived from the SaaS delivery model, a utility computing environment in which unrelated customers share a common application and infrastructure managed by an independent software vendor or a third-party service provider that typically owns the code or intellectual property.
+SaaS revenue refers to all revenue derived from the SaaS delivery model, a utility computing environment in which unrelated customers share a common application and infrastructure managed by an independent software vendor or a third-party service provider that typically owns the code or intellectual property.
 The model provides access to and consumption of software and application functionality built specifically for network delivery and accessed by users over the Internet.

 The myriad ‘as a service’ (APPaaS, PaaS, IaaS) offerings—including business application services, databases, software development tools, high-level storage services (backup and archiving), testing as a service, and security as a service—are all included in the category of SaaS.

 For more on these definitions see: IDC’s Worldwide IT Cloud Services Taxonomy, 2012In the table on pages 2-5, the Country HQ column refers to the operating headquarters in the country where the main corporate decisions are made.
 This may differ from jurisdictions listed for tax or financial reasons in corporate documents.